funvill/funvill.github.io/_posts/2013-09-25-intro-to-security-passwords.md

 ---
-title: Intro to Security, Passwords
+title: "Intro to Security, Passwords"
 date: 2013-09-25 21:20:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: intro-to-security-passwords

 ---

 <h1>Passwords</h1>
 <strong>Long passwords</strong>
 Longer passwords are better than random shorter passwords.
 The more entropy the more attempts a brute force attack will have to do to crack your password.